sampsyo/uwadvising/advising.md

 to:

 * Own your own career
-* Actively consider future re-search directions
+* Actively consider future research directions
 * Be willing to mentor younger students (grads and ugrads)
 * Write paper reviews
 * Attend conferences/workshops
-* Stay updated on relevant re-search
+* Stay updated on relevant research

 Grunt Work: Let's face it.
 This place does not run itself.
 As a graduate student, faculty expect you to:

 * Maintain labs, software, and hardware for your group
-* Document your research, de-signs, code, and meetings
+* Document your research, designs, code, and meetings
 * Be a TA, especially for niche subjects

-Personal issues: We are all hu-man.
+Personal issues: We are all human.
 We all know that school is not the only thing in our life.
 However, faculty have expectations regarding your priorities and vacation time.

 * Make CSE your number one priority, especially regarding consulting, outside